-When you're ready to enjoy the soup, pour the portion out into a pot or microwave for 1-2 minutes until warmed.
+When you're ready to enjoy the soup, pour the portion out into a pot or microwave for 1-2 minutes until warm.

 Freezing this recipe

-If you want to store this soup longer, it is freezer friendly without the tortellini.
+If you want to store this soup longer, it is freezer-friendly without the tortellini.
 This means that if you're looking to store the soup in the freezer, you will want to make it without the tortellini and then freeze the soup in airtight containers or in your mason jars.
-When you're ready to have your soup, you would move it from the freezer to the fridge to allow it to defrost.
-Then add in the tortellini while you are warming it up in a pot on the stove.
+When you're ready to have your soup, let it defrost in the fridge then add in the tortellini while you're warming it up in a pot on the stove.

 Meal prep tools for this recipe